Fitting a simple slab model#

 superphase = Multilayer([si_layer, sio2_layer], name='Si/SiO2 Superphase')

-, where the constructor takes a series of layers (or some more complex easyreflectometry
+These objects are then combined as a Sample, where the constructor takes a series of layers (or some more complex easyreflectometry assemblies) and, optionally, some name for the sample.

 [11]:

-sample = Sample(superphase, film_layer, subphase, name='Film Structure')
+sample = Sample(superphase, Multilayer(film_layer), Multilayer(subphase), name='Film Structure')

 This sample can be investigated from the string representation like the other objects.